S1E or S1E Barcode payment terminal

 - S1E: standard version

-- S1E Barcode: has a barcode scanner and a bigger battery
+- S1E Barcode: has a barcode scanning camera and a bigger battery

 - USB cable and region-specific power plug for charging